ultimate271/notes/gibson/neuromancer04.md

 illuminated panel.
 She took a blackbox from her coat pocket and inserted a lead in the keyhole of the lock that secured the panel’s circuitry.

+## Back to the Panther Modern's attack, within five minutes they inject disturbing video into the Sense/Net feed as the NYPD circle the building
 THE PANTHER MODERNS allowed four minutes for their first move to take effect, then injected a second carefully prepared dose of misinformation.
 This time, they shot it directly into the Sense/Net building’s internal video system.